Glossop Tramway: Origin

 Glossop, being a small mill town with a population of around only 22,000, was an unusual choice for a new urban tramway.
 However, there was a large supply of potential customers in the cotton workers holding jobs at the many factories.
 Additionally, the Stalybridge, Hyde, Mossley and Dukinfield Joint Board (SHMD) network was being developed to run to Mottram, only 2 mi from the county boundary, which may have offered the possibility of a future connection.

 The Glossop Corporation (borough council) had been negotiating with a small number of private companies to exercise its powers to provide electrical lighting and supply since 1898, and an agreement was made with the Urban Electric Supply Company (UESCo) in December 1899.
 The UESCo was itself a subsidiary of Edmundsons Electricity Corporation, which controlled numerous electricity supply companies across the country, as well as the Scarborough Tramways Company.
-Edmunsons advised the Corporation that, should it wish to establish a tramway in the future, it would be much cheaper to do those works at the same time as the power and lighting supply were installed than to put one in later.
-They came to an agreement that the UESCo would build, operate and take on the risk of the tramway under similar terms to the electrical contract, and the Corporation would authorise the seeking of a provisional order under the Tramways Act, which it did in August 1900.
-There was an attempted amendment to extend the route into Padfield, which was prevented by a low railway arch at Platt Street, and also an objection from the railway to the tramway passing under Dinting Viaduct, but the Order passed its readings in the Lords and Commons.
-Authority for the tramway was given by the Board of Trade and by Parliament under the Glossop Electric Tramways Order of 1901.
+Edmunsons advised the corporation that, should it wish to establish a tramway in the future, it would be much cheaper to do those works at the same time as the power and lighting supply were installed than to put one in later.
+They came to an agreement that the UESCo would build, operate and take on the risk of the tramway under similar terms to the electrical contract, and the corporation would authorise the seeking of a provisional order under the Tramways Act 1870, which it did in August 1900.
+There was an attempted amendment to extend the route into Padfield, which was prevented by a low railway arch at Platt Street, and also an objection from the railway to the tramway passing under Dinting Viaduct, but the order passed its readings in the Lords and Commons.
+Authority for the tramway was given by the Board of Trade and by Parliament under the Glossop Electric Tramways Order 1901.